 Before his studies at the U of O, he spent 7 years as an organic farmer at Sweetwater Nursery in Creswell, Oregon, raising vegetables, poultry, livestock, herbs, and edible mushrooms for their CSA program.
 During his tenure at Sweetwater, he also learned the basic construction, gardening and horticulture skills that would lay the foundation for his landscape career.

 Zak started his own gardening and landscape design business in 2006, and kept his business going throughout his scholastic endeavors.
 His team of employees helped carry the workload during the school year, and he returned to major projects during school breaks.
 In this manner, he was able to continue to work through school, synthesizing and testing skills he learned in the U of O Landscape Architecture program.
 After graduation, he moved on from his business to pursue his passion for landscape architecture.

 Raised in Eugene, Zak grew up with a love for people, music, nature and outdoor adventure.
-He is the proud parent of a 20-year-old son, who also shares his passion for gardening.
-An accomplished professional musician of over 20 years, Zak plays guitar, banjo, and electric and upright bass in several local bands–one of which performs and travels internationally.
+He and his son share a common passion for gardening.
+Zak is an accomplished professional musician of over 20 years, Zak plays guitar, banjo, and electric and upright bass in several local bands–one of which performs and travels internationally.
 In his free time, he enjoys hiking, camping, cooking, helping his family and friends, and working in his home garden.

 ‘Service to others is the rent you pay for your room here on Earth.’ – Muhammad Ali